voltagesecurity/bvd/README.md

     where {{ path_to_bvd }} is the location of the installation of BVD

+4) SSL

+    If you're using SSL, copy your .crt and .key to src/certs/ and edit src/config/bvd.conf to match

+    If you're not using SSL, remove the lines regarding SSL from src/config/bvd.conf

-4) Restart Apache
+5) Restart Apache

     $ sudo apachectl -k restart

-5) To Automatically load BVD at login on OS X run
+6) To Automatically load BVD at login on OS X run

     $ fab configure_automatic_start_on_login_osx

-6) [optional] Test that the login script works with
+7) [optional] Test that the login script works with

     $ launchctl start com.user.loginscript

+8) If you have a database error, make sure that bvd.db is writable by apache.

 Automated Installation Explanation
 ==================================